 state-of-the-art scientific tools and methods to explore how the brain

 functions, with a focus on the interface between attention and memory.

-We are also very interested in understanding how the brain changes with
+We are also very interested in understanding how the brain develops throughout childhood, changes with

 Furthermore, we are attempting to use this information to develop novel

 therapies to alleviate memory and attention deficits, including those associated with normal aging and early dementia.
 If you live

 in the San Francisco Bay Area and are interested in participating with

 providing us with a brief medical history.
 You can fill out

 our online Gazzaley Lab Eligibility Survey or leave us a voice mail at (415)